ilEnzio/ScalaPractice/99problems stuff/target/scala-2.13/classes/README.md

 - Finally completed 5.3.1 Fold using.
 Was having type mismatch problems.
 - EssSca 05 - Impl generic binary and fold
 - EssSca 05 - tree to string using fold
+- EssSca 05 - generic sum type, product type Either
+- EssSca 05 - impl fold on Maybe
 Q's

 - In tree to string 5.3.4.1 still confused hot str => str qualifies as A=>B
+- don't understand my solution for fold on maybe - similar to above

 #### TIL

 - Placeholder Syntax for scala function literals
 - Converting methods to functions; This is cool because I think I accidentally did this and was confused
--
+- Finally understand Either!  lol YaaTaa!

 </p>